George Lamb

 George Martin Lamb (born 20 December 1979) is an English former radio and television presenter, farmer and businessman.
 In 2012, he presented the Channel 4 game show The Bank Job.
 He is the son of actor Larry Lamb.

 Education

 Born in Hammersmith, West London, Lamb was educated at St Christopher School, a boarding independent school in Letchworth Garden City, Hertfordshire.

 Career

 Radio

-Lamb's career peaked with presenting an eponymous daytime BBC Radio 6 Music show, for two years from October 2007 to November 2009, before being moved the early weekend mornings for 6 months, then leaving 6 Music in May 2010.
+Lamb's career peaked with presenting an eponymous daytime BBC Radio 6 Music show, for two years from October 2007 to November 2009.
+He then moved to early weekend mornings for six months before leaving 6 Music in May 2010.
 His show mixed shock jock banter with his Ministry of Sound DJ co-host, Marc Hughes.

-Lamb's last known radio work was a 2010 Starbucks-sponsored Spotify slot and a brief stint at TalkSport.
+Lamb's last-known radio work was a 2010 Starbucks-sponsored Spotify slot and a brief stint at TalkSport.